thillRobot/ros_workshop/module3/tutorial3_turtlesim_testdrive/tutorial3_turtlesim_testdrive.md

 ### Troubleshoot

 #### rostopic
-Use the `rostopic` tool to to invesitage the topics published be the nodes _while the system is running_.
+Use the `rostopic` tool to to invesitage the topics published be the nodes _while `roscore` is running_.

 | List available topics | Print info about <TOPIC> | Print data from <TOPIC> |
 |-----------------------|--------------------------|-------------------------|